ukdataservice/bdas2017/README.md

 A repository for course material used in the sold-out *Encounters with Big Data* course delivered by the [UK Data Service] at the [2017 Essex Big Data and Analytics Summer School].

 ## Course Material
-The course material for all 5 days can be downloaded [here] .
+The course material for all 5 days can be downloaded [here].
+[Chris]'s slides for day 3 can be found on [SlideShare].

-### Day 3
+## R/Spark
-If you want to run the notebook for day 3 (R and Spark) on your own machine, please use the [installation script].
-[Chris]'s slides can be found on [SlideShare].
+If you want to run the R/Spark notebook on your own machine, please use the [installation script].

 [2017 Essex Big Data and Analytics Summer School]: https://www1.essex.ac.uk/iads/documents/2017-programme.pdf#page=9
 [UK Data Service]: https://www.ukdataservice.ac.uk/